 Bigger reserves and new flexibility requirements will be necessary at high RES-E penetration.
-Additional system flexibilities and ancillary services will be procured from renewables and distributed storage systems.
-However, questions arise regarding the performance and reliability of the services provided by the variable resources, and the uncertain profitability of providing a single service.
+Additional system flexibilities ancillary and services will be procured from renewables distributed and storage systems.
+However, questions arise regarding performance and reliability of the services provided by the variable resources, and the uncertain profitability of providing a single service.
 The VPP will address the capability to manage the portfolio of resources, in order to provide efficient and optimised multi-services for the future system.